-John Schroer was appointed Commissioner of Transportation by Governor Bill Haslam in January, 2011.
+John Schroer was appointed Commissioner of Transportation by Governor Bill Haslam in January 2011.
 He is the 29th commissioner of the state agency that oversees a statewide transportation system including highways, rail, airports, waterways and transit.

 An Indiana native, Commissioner Schroer received a bachelor's degree in business from Indiana University.
 After graduation he moved to the Franklin area and subsequently received an MBA from the University of Tennessee.
 He spent ten years in the commercial real estate financing business before beginning a real estate development business.
-He is a past board member of Williamson County United Way and a founding board member of Franklin Tomorrow.

 Commissioner Schroer and his wife Marianne are members of Franklin First United Methodist Church.
 They have three children and one grandson.